shijistar/enum-plus/enum-plus-v3.md

   - `ENUM_COLLECTION` is now `IS_ENUM`
   - `ENUM_ITEM` is now `IS_ENUM_ITEM`
   - `ENUM_ITEMS` is now `IS_ENUM_ITEMS`
-- [x] Change the behavior of `enum.values`, now it returns an array of the member raw values.
-Use `enum.items` for the old behavior.
-- [x] Add `enum.labels` property, which returns an readonly array of the member labels.
-- [x] Add `enum.findBy` method, which allows searching for enum items by built-in fields, and the custom _meta_ fields.
+- [x] 🔥 Add `enum.named` to aggregate all enum items by their names, so that you can quick access an enum item by `enum.named.XXX`.
-- [x] Add `enum.meta` object to aggregate all custom fields defined in the enum.
+- [x] 🔥 Add `enum.meta` object to aggregate all custom fields defined in the enum.
 The keys are the field names, and values are the raw values of each field.
 It's a good way of accessing custom fields without iterating through the enum items.
-- [x] Add `enum.named` object to aggregate all enum items by their names, so that you can quick access an enum item by `enum.named.<name>`.
+- [x] 🔥 Change the behavior of `enum.values`, now it returns an array of the member raw values.
+Use `enum.items` for the old behavior.
+- [x] 🔥 Add `enum.labels` property, which returns an readonly array of the member labels.
-- [x] Add `enum.toList`, method which is an alternative of `toSelect`、`toMenu`、`toFilter`.
+- [x] 🔥 Add `enum.toList`, method which is an alternative of `toSelect`、`toMenu`、`toFilter`.
 The latter methods are moving out of the core library and will be available as plugins.
-- [ ] Add `enum.toMap` as an alternative of `enum.toValueMap`.
+- [ ] 🔥 Add `enum.toMap` as an alternative of `enum.toValueMap`.
 - [x] Add `Enum.isEnum` method to check if an object is an instance of `Enum`.
+- [x] 🔥 Add `enum.findBy` method, which allows searching for enum items by built-in fields, and the custom _meta_ fields (i.e. custom fields).
 - [x] Add type assertion for `instanceof` check of EnumCollection.
-- [x] Simplify the enum initialization that no longer requires `as const` assertion. _by @otomad_
+- [x] 🔥 Simplify the enum initialization that no longer requires `as const` assertion. _by @otomad_
-- [x] Release the `UMD` module format of `enum-plus` in `umd` folder.
+- [x] 🔥 Release the `UMD` module format of `enum-plus` in `umd` folder.
 - [x] Reuse one copy of testing code for both `Jest` and `e2e` testing.
 - [x] Remove `private member` syntax from the codebase.
 - [x] Support graceful downgrade for multiple TypeScript versions.
-For `v5.0` and later, Enum initializations allows omitting the `as const` assertion.
-For earlier versions, will be automatically downgraded to the earlier syntax, just manually adding `as const` as needed.
+For v5.0 and later, Enum initializations allows omitting the as const assertion.
+For earlier versions, will be automatically downgraded to the earlier syntax, just manually adding as const as needed.
 - [x] Remove the internal `proxy` from `EnumItemClass`, and use `getter` instead.
-The reason is to avoid self-references to support `JSON.stringify` and to run in WeChat mini-programs.
+This is to prevent circular-reference to support `JSON.stringify` in WeChat mini-programs.

 ### Plugin System

-- [x] Introduce a new plugin system for extending features and ship them as separate npm packages.
+- [x] 🔥 Introduce a new plugin system for extending features and ship them as separate npm packages.
 - [x] Add `Enum.install` which is used to install plugins.
-- [x] Implement `enum-plus-plugin-antd` project and move Ant Design oriented code into the plugin, including `enum.toSelect`, `enum.toMenu`, `enum.toFilter`, and `enum.toValueMap`.
+- [ ] 🔥 Implement `enum-plus-plugin-antd` project and move Ant Design oriented code into the plugin, including `enum.toSelect`, `enum.toMenu`, `enum.toFilter`, and `enum.toValueMap`.
 Set the default value of `valueField` to `value` and `labelField` to `label` in the plugin.

 ### Github Actions